Konami33/Nginx-load-balancer/README.md

 ```

 ### 4.2: Label Your Worker Nodes
-First, you need to label both worker nodes.
+We need to label both worker nodes as we want to deploy the flask server in both the worker nodes.

 - Label worker-node-1: